ehteshamulhaque71/grid-coding/README.md

 				</li>
 				<li>Open the browser and go to url shown in the terminal</li>
 			</ol>
 			The project requires setting up a backend for executing Python code and seeing the result in Code Output.
 The backend code is available in the <a href="https://github.com/ehteshamulhaque71/grid-coding-backend">Grid-Coding-Backend</a> repository.
-Follow the instructions in the README file of the backend repository to set up the backend.
+Follow the instructions in the README file of the repository to set up the backend.
+Change the <code>apiUrl</code> and <code>apiEndpoint</code> variables in the <code>js/compile.js</code> file to point to the backend url and endpoint for execution.
+You can also setup your own backend or use any other backend service to execute the code by updating the API call in the <code>js/compile.js</code> file accordingly.
 			</p>
 			<a href="#li_installation">Back to Table of Contents </a>
 		</div>